tiagomelojuca/otclient-wiki/Module-Tutorial.md

     margin-left: 5
 ```

 **MainWindow** This is the window we will be using for the spell list interface, it is a standard window class derived from `/client_skins/default/styles/windows.otui` styling file it extends Window which extends UIWindow.
-UIWindow is a the base class of this initialization, it controls the widgets functionality and behaviors.
+UIWindow is a base class of this initialization, it controls the widgets functionality and behaviors.
 * **!text:** This is the text that is displayed in the MainWindow heading section.
 * **size:** this is used to set the MainWindows width/height.
 * **@onEnter:** configures the MainWindow widgets onEnter callback (function that will be called when you press the enter key).